ebrehault/plone4svelte/README.md

 npm install plone4svelte
 ```

-Remove `./my-app/src/routes/+page.svelte` and copy the `./src/routes` folder content from this repository in
+Replace the `./my-app/src/routes` generated folder with the `./src/routes` folder from this repository.
-`./my-app/src/routes`.

 Copy `./static/global.css` from this repository to `./my-app/static/global.css`.